rickabrac/JavaSpiderBot/README.md

 • Pages that cannot be loaded due to transient failures should be retried.

 • Robot meta tags not supported (https://developers.google.com/search/docs/advanced/robots/robots_meta_tag))

-• If loading/processing of a page exceeds crawl-delay, app is not able to maximize rate of ingestion.

 ## Dependencies